Course Credit

 - Grades earned on transferred work must be equivalent to B or better (B- is not equivalent to B).

 - Courses taken on a pass/fail or satisfactory/unsatisfactory basis may not be included in transfer credit.
+Note: exceptions are allowable based on University guidelines related to the COVID-19 global pandemic.

 - The Graduate School does not accept transfer credit for non-credit courses, including lifetime learning seminars and programs, or courses taken for Continuing Education Units.

-The 20 Percent Rule
+The 30 Percent Rule

 Transferred credits will not be included in the program residence credit calculation.